iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 together as an array, and that array is the value for key `nc:PersonMiddleName`.
 A repeated element is converted into a JSON object with an array value.
-The array contains one JSON object for the content of each element instance, in their order of appearance.
+The array contains one JSON object for the content of each element instance.
+Note that order of data within an array should not be considered significant, as described [below](#json-ld-as-json).

 Observe that with this guidance, the same JSON is produced for these two `Parent` elements: